-- day-to-day running of the retirement village and any issues or proposals raised by the residents. - Nothing in this clause prevents the residents of the retirement (6) village from establishing other committees or bodies of residents for other purposes.
+- cl.
+5.11 - The residents' committee may (4) - decide its own procedures; and - (b) form subcommittees and decide a subcommittee's procedures. - The function of the residents' committee is to consult with the (5) administering body on behalf of the residents about the day-to-day running of the retirement village and any issues or proposals raised by the residents. - Nothing in this clause prevents the residents of the retirement (6) village from establishing other committees or bodies of residents for other purposes.

-5.11 Residents' meetings
+Residents' meetings 5.11

-- The administering body of a retirement village (1) - must hold an annual general meeting of the residents within 5 months after the end of each financial year of the retirement village; and - must hold an annual budget meeting of the residents before the end of each financial year, at which the business to be transacted shall be limited to dealing with matters relating to the final budget proposals for the next financial year of the retirement village; and - may call a meeting of the residents at any time if it is (c) reasonable to do so; and - must call a meeting of the residents on the reasonable (d) request of a residents' committee established under clause 5.10; and - (e) must call a meeting of the residents if requested to do so - (i) a minimum of 5 residents or 10% of the residents, whichever is the greater; or - if the retirement village has fewer than (ii) 10 occupied residential premises, residents from a majority of the occupied residential premises. - (2) Where the administering body administers more than one retirement village, the administering body must hold meetings under subclause (1)(a) and (b) for each village. - (3) Where a residents' committee has been established in the retirement village under clause 5.10, the committee may of its own volition call a meeting of the residents of the village for any purpose, other than a purpose for which this Code or the residence contract requires the administering body to call a meeting.
+- (1) The administering body of a retirement village - must hold an annual general meeting of the residents within 5 months after the end of each financial year of the retirement village; and - must hold an annual budget meeting of the residents (b) before the end of each financial year, at which the business to be transacted shall be limited to dealing with matters relating to the final budget proposals for the next financial year of the retirement village; and - may call a meeting of the residents at any time if it is (c) reasonable to do so; and - must call a meeting of the residents on the reasonable (d) request of a residents' committee established under clause 5.10; and - must call a meeting of the residents if requested to do so by - a minimum of 5 residents or 10% of the (i) residents, whichever is the greater; or